BytePane

 What is Nix used for?

 Nix is primarily used for package management, reproducible builds, nixos.
-It was created by Eelco Dolstra in 2003 and follows the functional paradigm.
+It was created by Eelco Dolstra in 2003.
+It follows the functional paradigm.

 Is Nix hard to learn?